-So, don’t ask a consulting agency to do the innovation for you.
-Instead, ask them if they have experience in collaboration in long-term relationships with people and teams inside companies, if they have experience with multidisciplinary teams, and if they brought ideas (successfully) to the market.
-See if they have experience in trying to understand markets.
-Perhaps most important, do they have experience in understanding what users and customers need or desire.
+Don’t ask a consulting agency to do the innovation for you.
+Instead, ask them if they have experience in collaboration in long-term relationships with multidisciplinary teams.
+Ask if they have successfully brought ideas to the market.
+Ask if they know how to take a deep dive into your markets.
+Perhaps most importantly, ask them if they have experience in understanding what users and customers need or desire.

 The wealth creation that is brought to society by transformational innovation is often misunderstood by that society itself, as transformational innovation typically starts with disruption – which mostly translates into initial job losses.
 These days, the broad adaptation and application of Artificial Intelligence (AI) in every day’s life is as disputed as formerly the introduction of the spinning or harvesting machine.

 As soon as the technology can demonstrate that it is superior to human intervention, the doors are open for growth investments on a giga-scale.
 Whether we talk about self-driving vehicles, industrial production machines, ironing machines, planning and harvesting machines, pick-and-place, or loading and unloading machines, they will all have one factor in common: classical human transactional skills can be done better and more reliably by an AI-run machine.
 Industries that are already currently in full swing of this disruption are the financial service sector and the retail sector.